Access Denied

 May 13, 2022 - Alice Barnes

-An inspiration behind some of our favourite designs, looking at our limited edition Bumblebee Statement Necklaces, bees are also responsible for pollinating 75% of our food crops worldwide and are a vital part of the ecosystem!
+An inspiration behind some of our favourite designs, looking at our new classic Mini Bumblebees, bees are also responsible for pollinating 75% of our food crops worldwide and are a vital part of the ecosystem!

 With the effects of climate change and habitat loss, 13 bee species have become extinct in the UK since 1900, with another 35 on the threatened species list (Friends of the Earth), so this World Bee Day we’re looking at what we can do to help these bee-autiful creatures!